colmena/colmena/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-* In GitHub, send a pull request to `colmena-cms:develop`.
+* In GitHub, send a pull request to `colmena:develop`.
 * If we suggest changes then:
   * Make the required updates.
-  * Re-run the Colmena CMS test suites to ensure tests are still passing.
+  * Re-run the Colmena test suites to ensure tests are still passing.
   * Rebase your branch and force push to your GitHub repository (this will update your Pull Request):

     ```shell